Learn Baby-Led Weaning (BLW)

 Don’t put food into your baby’s mouth for her or try to

-persuade her to eat more than she wants
+persuade her to eat more than she wants!

 Get ‘42 Ways to Boost Nutrition in Children’ Meal Guide worth 399/- for Free